215ALab4/lab4/README.txt

 4) To generate the plots in the Logit\Probit section:

 5) To generate the plots in the Random Forests section:
+   a) Open "./Rfiles/random_forest.R"
+   b) Change the working directory
+   c) Change the value of ImageSave to TRUE
+   d) Run the whole script

 6) The latex file should now compile.
 Edit the analysis results as necessary